Amraha-Anwar/AIDD-30-days-challenge/1st_Task/Solution.md

 But the developer still has to understand the problem, give the right instructions, and evaluate the results.

 So it feels more like **collaboration**, not replacement
 (After all, humans made the AI the magic is still in our hands 😎)

----

-## 🫸🏻🫷🏻 The Future of Human–AI Collaboration
+## 🫸🏻🫷🏻 The Collab

 I believe the future of software development will be a mix of: